onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

 ![screen-installation-gui-cluster-configured-successfully][]

-Now you can start managing your cluster, e.g., support a space as described in [Space supports][space-support].
+Now you can start managing your cluster, e.g., support a space as described in [Space support][].

 ## Batch mode

 #### Customizing Oneprovider Docker Compose script

-**Oneprovider** installation using Docker is very straightforward.
-This type of deployment uses docker compose and requires a docker-compose.yml file to be prepared.
+Oneprovider installation using Docker is very straightforward.
+This type of deployment uses Docker Compose and requires a docker-compose.yml file to be prepared.

 In case of Docker based deployment all configuration information needed to install Oneprovider can be included directly in the Docker Compose script.
-This tutorial assumes that all **Oneprovider** configuration and log files will be stored in the folder `/opt/onedata/oneprovider` on the host machine, but you can use any directory to which Docker has access to.
+This tutorial assumes that all Oneprovider configuration and log files will be stored in the folder `/opt/onedata/oneprovider` on the host machine, but you can use any directory to which Docker has access to.
 Make sure the partition where the `/opt` directory is mounted has at least 20 GB of free space for logs and database files.
 For large systems with large numbers of files (>1M files) the space should be much bigger.
 Also consider setting